mikulgohil/ext/ProjectDetail.md

 ## Overview

-The Next.js Component Generator is a Visual Studio Code extension that leverages OpenAI's GPT-4 Vision model to generate high-quality, reusable React components for Next.js applications.
+The Next.js Component Generator is a Visual Studio Code extension that leverages Anthropic's Claude model to generate high-quality, reusable React components for Next.js applications.
 This extension bridges the gap between design and implementation by allowing developers to describe components in natural language and optionally provide reference images to guide the generation process.

 ## Problem Statement